-China’s response to the rapidly expanding?
+China’s response to the rapidly expanding problem?
 Banning BBQ.

 Leave it to big governments to completely miss the point.
 Perhaps if China took a look at the massive amount of coal power plants, then perhaps the world could start making steps in the right direction.

 Laws of economics dictate that anything with a limited supply and a rising demand will see an increase in price.
-The coming decades there will be a huge increase in the cost of things like gold, oil, silver, rare earth metals commodities which are inherently valuable and easily traded, with a limited supply unlike corn, wheat, soy, etc.
+In the coming decades there will be a huge increase in the cost of things like gold, oil, silver, rare earth metals, and other commodities that are inherently valuable and easily traded, with a limited supply, unlike corn, wheat, soy, etc.

 If you want to make big money in the coming years, borrow at the ultra-low rates, and bet on commodities.